The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Introduction

 \section{Introduction}

 With the advent of space-based proper motion measurements of the LMC/SMC system \citep{2006ApJ...638..772K,2006ApJ...652.1213K}, it has been found that they are most likely on their first passage about the Milky Way \citep[MW,][]{2007ApJ...668..949B}, although the possibility of a secondary passage may hold still \citep{2024MNRAS.527..437V}.
+However, as shown by \citep{2023Galax..11..114Z} a second passage can not explain the latitudinal velocity of RR Lyrae.
 In a first infall scenario, the impact of the LMC on the MW dark matter (DM) halo will be relatively recent ($<$1 Gyr), allowing us to probe the imprint of its passage in the stellar halo and potentially test Cold Dark Matter (CDM) theory.

-The LMC is the MW's most massive satellite, with current mass estimates placing it at about 10\% of the MW mass \citep{2010ApJ...721L..97B, 2016MNRAS.456L..54P, 2017MNRAS.464.3825P, 2019MNRAS.487.2685E, 2020MNRAS.495.2554E, 2021ApJ...923..149S, 2021MNRAS.501.2279V, 2022MNRAS.511.2610C, 2023MNRAS.521.4936K}.
+In particular, the LMC is the MW's most massive satellite, with current mass estimates placing it at about 10\% of the MW mass \citep{2010ApJ...721L..97B, 2016MNRAS.456L..54P, 2017MNRAS.464.3825P, 2019MNRAS.487.2685E, 2020MNRAS.495.2554E, 2021ApJ...923..149S, 2021MNRAS.501.2279V, 2022MNRAS.511.2610C, 2023MNRAS.521.4936K}.
 Since the seminal work of Chandrasekar \citep{1943ApJ....97..255C}, standard theory predicts that the passage of a massive object will create a density wake due to the direct gravitational scattering of the particles in the medium, which in turn acts on the massive body itself, decelerating it by a transfer of angular momentum.
 This phenomenon, also referred to as dynamical friction (DF), when applied to the passage of the LMC through the MW halo involves both a dark matter wake and a stellar wake counterpart.
 In this article, we will refer to the stellar wake induced by the passage of the LMC on the MW halo as the \textit{wake}.